Firearm in Commission of a Crime Criminal Lawyer

 “10-20-Life Use a Gun and You’re Done” Law

-In consideration of the gravity of firearms being used in the commission of serious felony, California has established three severe firearms sentencing enhancement categories.
+In consideration of the gravity of firearms being used in the commission of a serious felony, California has established three severe firearms sentencing enhancement categories.
 Pursuant to Penal Code section 12022.53, any person who in the commission of a felony specified in subdivision (a), “personally uses a firearm, shall be punished by an additional and consecutive term of imprisonment in the state prison for 10 years or personally and intentionally discharges a firearm, shall be punished by an additional and consecutive term of imprisonment in state prison for 20 years”.
 Accordingly, “any person who in the commission of a felony specified in subdivision (a), Section 246, or subdivision (c) or (d) of Section 26100, personally and intentionally discharges a firearm and proximately causes great bodily injury, as defined in Section 12022.7, or death, to any person other than an accomplice, shall be punished by an additional and consecutive term of imprisonment in the state prison for 25 years to life”.
-This means that if you are facing charges for a firearm in commission of a serious felony, your sentence enhancement will depend on the type of underlying serious felony and the specific use of the firearm.
+This means that if you are facing charges for a firearm in the commission of a serious felony, your sentence enhancement will depend on the type of underlying serious felony and the specific use of the firearm.

 What are considered serious felonies?